tincan-linux/tincan-linux.github.io/site/install/hard.md

 there isn't a one-size-fits-all procedure for this part of the process, here are some bits that I found are important to note:

-  - YOU NEED GRAPHICS DRIVERS.
+  - YOU NEED GRAPHICS DRIVERS!!!
 One of the most common pitfalls with kernel configuration is leaving out a graphics driver, usually for the framebuffer.
     Your system probably will not boot without these options: